 Can I easily make sure team members have tied every sprint task to a Big Goal?
 Yes.
 Using the list view and filters I can make sure everything is tied back.

 Can I look at a single Quarterly Goal and see everything that we have going on to tackle and nail it?
 Yes.
 Can I look at the data by Team Member or by Status?
 Yes.
-List view & Filters make this easy.
+List view and filters make this easy.